Written and first recorded by Bo Diddley (1956).

 “‘Who Do You Love?’ first charted in 1967 when a Lansing, Michigan, band, the Woolies, had a regional hit that peaked at #95 on the Billboard Hot 100.
 A UK band, Juicy Lucy, also charted with the song in 1970.
-In 1978, American blues rock singer and guitarist George Thorogood and the Destroyers recorded ‘Who Do You Love?’ for their second album, Move It on Over.
+The most familiar version, however, was released in 1978 by American blues rock singer and guitarist George Thorogood and the Destroyers who recorded ‘Who Do You Love?’ for their second album, Move It on Over.
 Although not released as a single, Thorogood’s arrangement became an FM rock radio staple, becoming one of his band’s most identifiable and popular songs.
 In 1985, Thorogood performed ‘Who Do You Love?’ with Bo Diddley at the Live Aid benefit concert in Philadelphia.

 “An early cover of ‘Who Do You Love?’ was recorded by rockabilly singer Ronnie Hawkins.
 Hawkins had performed the song as early as the late 1950s before going into the studio in 1963 with his band, the Hawks (who would later become The Band).
 Hawkins’ single was a hit in Canada, according to writer Oliver Trager, but its release predated Canadian record chart compiler, RPM magazine.
 Except near the border in the Great Lakes area, the record was largely unnoticed and did not appear on the Billboard charts.
 In 1976, Hawkins would perform ‘Who Do You Love?’ with the Band for The Last Waltz concert film and album.